lbergelandmorgan/lbergelandmorgan.github.io/index.md

 ---
 layout: frontpage
 title: Lynn Bergeland Morgan
-description: Lynn Bergeland Morgan is a PhD candidate in Economics at the University of Texas at Dallas.
+description: Lynn Bergeland Morgan is a Visiting Assistant Professor of Economics at Texas Christian University.
-keywords: Lynn, Morgan, Bergeland, applied, health, applied, economics, University of Texas, Dallas, PhD
+keywords: Lynn, Morgan, Bergeland, applied, health, applied, economics, University of Texas, Dallas, PhD, TCU
 ---

 I am a Visiting Assistant Professor of Economics at Texas Christian University.
 I employ both applied econometrics and applied microeconomics in my research.
 My research interests lie at the intersection of health, labor, and public economics, with a particular focus on Social Security Disability Insurance in the United States.